Changissnz/nu_merchant_principal/README.md

 "eagles", amongst other high-ranking predatory creatures.
-Their bloodthirsty competitors think of them as a constant threat to their own well-being, even if they have never posed any harm to them.
+Their bloodthirsty competitors think of them as a constant threat to their own well-being, even if they have never posed any physical harm to them.
 But as to their prestige and ranking in the eyes of societies' members that these bloodthirsty competitors lust praise from, said competitors probably feel they have big problems to solve.
 And these big problems revolve around these competent and sophisticated folks.
 The word "anti-elitism" is inaccurate to describe these competitors; there is no mention or explicit rule forbidding a bloodthirsty competitor from being, for example, an aristocrat or feudal head of a vassal army.

+Sophistication is a process, and the products yielded from this process are not necessarily in line with the descriptor "elaborate".
+The word "elaborate", from a perspective, holds the meaning of something that is too broad and diverse for condensation that would preserve the identity of that something.
+For example, a person that conducts elaborate activity to woo another person of their romantic wants may, in actuality, not be very well-versed in acts of wooing and seduction.
+The sophisticated are recognized as this label relative to their peers, peers that may fluctuate in identity in the course of different contexts.
+A person, recognized as sophisticated because they hold some unique ability to engineer proteins or to replicate DNA for cloning, may appear so to many people with other unique skills and talents, but amongst this person's peers such as their educators and workplace colleagues, they are quite unremarkable.